PSlavchev/PSgraphing/README.md

 install_github('AlexPiche/PSgraphing')
 ```

-If you run into trouble installing “devtools” look at this link: https://github.com/hadley/devtools
+If you run into trouble installing “devtools” look at: https://github.com/hadley/devtools

 ##Minimal Example